digitalnsw/nsw-design-system/src/components/tables/content/_guidance.md

 ### When to use this component

-Use tables to display large data sets that share common attributes and to logically structure content and make it easier to scan, sort and compare.
+Use tables to display large data sets that share common attributes to make it easier for users to scan, sort and compare.

 Do:

 * Left align table contents with the exception of numerical data, to facilitate easy scanning.
 * Right align numerical data and apply mono-spacing for easier scanning and comparison.